BioJulia/PopGen.jl/docs/api/PopGenCore/Manipulate.md

 **NOTE**

-If you read in the coordinate data as 4 vectors (longitude degrees, longitude minutes, latitude degrees, latitude minutes), then the easiest course of action would be to merge them into two vectors of strings (one for longitude, one for latitude):
+If you read in the coordinate data as 4 vectors (longitude degrees, longitude minutes, lattitude degrees, lattitude minutes), then the easiest course of action would be to merge them into two vectors of strings (one for longitude, one for lattitude):
 ```
 long_string = string.(lat_deg, " ", lat_min)
 lat_string = string.(long_deg, " ", long_min)